 Do you want your garden to be a magical place?
 String up some fairy lights.
 The twinkling lights will instantly add to the ambiance and create a festive atmosphere.

-8. Pergola Swing / Day Bed Swing
+8. Add a Pergola or Day Bed Swing

 Add some additional seating by building a pergola swing.
 Kids will love hanging out on the swing during the day.
 And you can enjoy some relaxing swing time in the early morning and evening hours.

-9. Outdoor Fireplace
+9. Build an Outdoor Fireplace

 It is always peaceful sitting by a fireplace.
 If it is nice outside, why not sit outside?
 The addition of an outdoor fireplace will not only give you an additional seating area, but it will also add character to your garden backyard design.

-10. Secluded Beer Garden
+10. Secluded Beer Garden Design

 Do you like a little privacy?
 Or want to create your own little getaway?
 Make a secluded beer garden.
 This fun backyard design feature will make it feel like you have your own personal pub at home.